Skip to content

 • request for a meeting with your EHC Coordinator to discuss

-• ask for a particular school or other institution to be named in the final EHCP.
+• ask for a particular school or setting to be named in the final EHCP.

 If the decision is to end the EHCP